 You will need to offer the seller good terms.
 Homes sold on contract for deed sell for more than their normal rate.

 Usually 5-6% That means you will want to put in a higher offer than you otherwise would.
 You might want to offer the full listing price, possibly more, depending upon the local housing market.

 In Minnesota the housing market is really hot and not alot of homes are for sale contract for deed.
-There are around a 100 homes contract for deed.
+There are around a 200 homes for sale on a contract for deed.
 That is less than years in the past.

 I would recommend the same day you look at it you chances are you will be in a multiple offer situation and the sellers will most likely want to cash out and take a different offer.

 ◦ Houses sold on land contract typically go for a higher price than they otherwise would.
 Selling a house through a land contract is a good way to get back the full value of a house.